zacharee/LockscreenWidgets/PRIVACY.md

 # Data
 Lockscreen Widgets collects only the data necessary to function and provide crash reports.
+No personally identifiable information is collected.

+Examples of Bugsnag data collected:
+* Basic device info including model and Android version.
+* Stacktraces leading up to the crash.
+* Breadcrumb logs indicating what actions the app has taken leading up to the crash.
+* The current widgets added to the frames and the drawer, excluding their configuration.

 Any data not collected by Bugsnag is kept strictly on-device.
 This can be confirmed by browsing the source code.

 # Permissions
 ## Accessibility